khacnhat/zipper/README.md

 # cyberdojo/zipper docker image

-- Work in progress.
-Not used yet.

 - A micro-service for [cyber-dojo](http://cyber-dojo.org).
-- Creates tgz files of a kata in two formats.
+- Creates tgz files of a kata.

 - API:
   * All methods receive their arguments in a json object.